-It’s time I shared my own naturopathic medicine story, how I got to where I am, my journey…
+It’s time I shared my own story, how I got to where I am, my journey…

-I want to share my story with you, because I want you to understand that I am human too.
-I make mistakes, fall down, get hurt, and most certainly make bad food choices.
+I want to share my naturopathic medicine story with you, because I want you to understand that I am human too.
+I’ve made mistakes, fallen down, gotten hurt, and most certainly make bad food choices.
 I don’t know everything there is to know about medicine, but I will work very hard to explore your path with you.
-I consider each day an opportunity to learn from my patients, grow and create change in our world together.
+Each day an opportunity to learn from my patients, grow and create change in our world together.

-My path to naturopathic medicine came as a last ditch effort to save my own health.
+My path to exploring naturopathic medicine came as a last ditch effort to save my own health.

 I’ll admit I started out on the journey to a new career because I was tired.
 Really tired.
 A patch of the hair on my right side had fallen completely out receding my hairline.
 Acne lined the ridge of my jaw and was ever present, despite never experiencing it during teenage years.
 I couldn’t lose weight.
-In fact exercise made me gain weight.
+In fact exercise actually resulted in me gaining weight with no changes to food intake.
 I was always starving and there wasn’t enough sleep in the world to get me feeling recharged.
-My menstrual cycle lasted 2 hours.
+My menstrual cycle at times lasted 2 hours.

-I saw several health professionals, had tests run on my blood, urine, kept temperature charts, and regardless of their specialty or approach it was generally concluded that I looked good on paper.
+I saw several health professionals, had tests run on my blood and urine as well as kept temperature charts.
+It seemed regardless of their specialty or approach it was generally concluded that I looked good on paper.
 Looking good on paper sucked.
-No one wanted to help you because they had no idea where to start, but I knew that the struggles I faced to move forward each day were beginning to seem insurmountable.
+No one wanted to help you because they had no idea where to start.
+I knew that the struggles I faced to move forward each day were beginning to seem insurmountable.
 This wasn’t someone who was just tired.

 It was my fourth naturopathic medicine doctor who cracked the code.
 While she didn’t get me back to 100% on the first go, she did however get me back on the upswing.
 But before that happened I crashed, hard.
 My husband recounts it as the sleepy year.
 The crash came just after moving in with him in a new province, new house and at the time he was a new boyfriend.
 I was awake between the hours of 8am – 5pm, and that was about it.
 He tells stories at our dinner parties of times when 5:05pm hit and I would be asleep in my dinner as though I was a watch that someone forgot to wind up.